wanted2/caineng.in/www/_posts/2021-06-12-design-structure-matrix.md

 ## Design structure matrix

 Integration management is important because it makes the deliverables regarding customer needs but lacks coordination of flows.
-For instance, in the below figure, __task 1__ needs to gather information from task 3 before execution.
+For instance, in the below figure, __task 1__ needs to gather information from task 3 before running.
 Such information flow does not appear in previous tools like the Gantt chart.
 While not aware of such flow, planning tasks, like which task should be done before a particular task, can result in a mess.
 With this schedule, then __task 3__ is completed after __task 1__.